 Before leaving for your trip, learn as much as possible about the countries you are visiting.
 The culture, religion, rules and values.
 You don’t need to know everything, but the basics such as how to dress, how to greet locals, and how to act respectfully will not only make your experience more responsible but also far less stressful for you as a stranger in a new land.

 Research the appropriate behaviour and body language in the country you’re visiting.
 One example is that for most of us If we shake our head to indicate a negative response, in Dehli you will be totally confused as this means yes.
 There are many of these types of examples another one is the two-fingered peace or V sign means something very different if you aim it the wrong way in Tokyo.
 Research what gestures are ok and which ones aren’ t.

 Always ask before taking a photo.
-Remember that in some cultures, taking a persons photograph it’s also a violation of their spiritual and cultural beliefs.
+Remember that in some cultures, taking a person photograph it’s also a violation of their spiritual and cultural beliefs.

 3| Ask whether there are local conservation or social projects

-Help and support doesn’t need to be merely financial, you can help raise awareness and spread the word through your social media, for example.
+Help and support don’t need to be merely financial, you can help raise awareness and spread the word through your social media, for example.

 4| Be aware of any excursions on your trips that involve wild or captive animals